Land Route #1

 Returning to Porlier Pass Road and turning left takes you to the intersection with Sturdies Bay Road.
 Here you may wish to stock up on provisions, visit a craft shop, use the ATM, purchase a bottle of wine, or enjoy a lunch at the very unique FLYING BLACK DOG CAFE.

-Travelling south to Studies Bay a visitor may wish to pick up smoked salmon from Baines Smoked Salmon or stop for a mid day meal at GALIANO INN PIZZA on the PATIO, MAX AND MORICZ, GRAND CENTRAL CAFE, BABES IN THE WOODS, SCOOPS, the STURDIES BAY BAKERY, or make reservations for fine dining at the ATRAVIDA RESTAURANT (Galiano Inn) or PILGRIMME (chosen #3 out of Top 10 new Restaurants in Canada by AIR CANDA'S Enroute magazine).
+Travelling south to Sturdies Bay a visitor may wish to pick up smoked salmon from Baines Smoked Salmon or stop for a mid day meal at GALIANO INN PIZZA on the PATIO, MAX AND MORICZ, BABES IN THE WOODS, OXEYE CAFE and the STURDIES BAY BAKERY, or make reservations for fine dining at the ATRAVIDA RESTAURANT (Galiano Inn) or PILGRIMME (chosen #3 out of Top 10 new Restaurants in Canada by AIR CANDA'S Enroute magazine).
 A short trip along Cain Road ends with a stop at Cain Beach (known by many as ‘Bakerview’ Beach) for Mount Baker looms on the horizon.

 Mopeding back to Burrill Road the rider turns left and travels along a quiet country road to Bluff Park.
 A short ride up onto the bluff and the rider is treated to a magnificent view, south as far a Swartz Bay on Vancouver Island, across to Mayne Island and westward to Prevost Island, here eagles and turkey vultures may be seen catching the wind currents rising up from Active Pass, or a deer browsing on the side of the hill and closer to the water seal and sea otters.